 A Guide to Shipping a Car to Alaska: The Cheapest and Best OptionsMay 2, 2020

 Every year, 50,000 people move away from Alaska and 40,000 people move to the state.
 Whichever way you’re going, you probably want to ship your vehicle, or at least are thinking about it.
+Shipping a car to Alaska is a viable option that might be easier than you think!

 No matter what state you’re relocating to or from, it’s a huge move, considering Alaska isn’t a contiguous state.
 You have to get through Canada to reach the state, which may create additional issues.